conmaol/maglocunus/AI/LLMs/tokenisation.md

 Given corpus `C` and desired vocabulary size `N`:

-1. Character tokenise the corpus.
+1. Let `C2` be the list of characters resulting from character tokenising `C`.
 2. Ascertain the vocabulary size of the current tokenised corpus.
 3. While the current vocabulary size is less than the desired vocabulary size:
    a.
 Ascertain the most frequent adjacent pair x+y of tokens in the current corpus.